Shadow Copy Windows 10 All You Need to Know

 4. Your valuable shadow copies may be deleted due to the Volume Shadow Copy Windows 10 high disk usage issue.

-6. It does not support schedule shadow copy in Windows 10 like previous version of Windows, Windows 7, for example.
+6. It does not support schedule shadow copy in Windows 10 like the previous version of Windows, Windows 7, for example.

 Well then, is there any available way to protect your computer and data on it?
 The answer is Yes, you can choose to create a backup with free backup software AOMEI Backupper Standard, instead of a snapshot, which does not completely rely on the Volume Shadow Copy Service.
 And it's an all-in-one backup software for Windows 10/8/7 that can continuously protect your computer in all aspects.